måndag 23 februari 2026

 David & The Citizens: Until The Sadness Is Gone

-Swedish indiepop-band David & The Citizens are a great band, but still remained rather underground.
+Swedish indiepop-band David & The Citizens is a great band, but unfairly still remained a rather underground group.
 I have for years loved their fantastic adrenalin-filled non-album track Stop!
 A stunning pop song.
 Unfortunately it’s not on this, or any other album.
 I have it on a wonderful festival compilation.
 And that song made me remember the band.
 This album, my first with David & The Citizens, was bought in Helsinki this winter.
 The record shop owner had never heard of them, he said, and I had properly heard just one song.
 But what a song!
 Sadly, there is no song here as impressive as Stop!, but there a many good songs on an album that also as a whole is great.
 Opening song, funnily titled The End, is a superb up-tempo start, followed by an equally fine Graycoated Morning, with some marvellous, joyful moments that remind me of Stop!
 The album cuts are mixed for a smooth, continuos musical ride without silent breaks.
 Also that works well.
 Sometimes it’s just great to follow your instincts and take a leap forward into (almost) unknown musical territory.
 I only knew they had one great song, and it was not on the album.
 Still felt that it was quite a safe bet.
 And yes, Until The Sadness Is Gone is both melancholic and up-tempo happy, an inspiring find.
 I was perhaps unsure when buying this album for 25€, but I’m definitely sure now, this albun deserves its place in my collection.
 Great stuff.

 2Pac: Loyal To The Game (2LP)